MIC-DKFZ/semantic_segmentation/config/Readme.md

 The *lossweights* parameter is used to weight the different losssfunctions.
 Both are explained in more detail in the following and can be overwritten from the commandline as shown below:
  - **lossfunction:** defines the lossfunction to be used and can be set by: ``lossfunction="CE"`` for using Cross Entropy Loss.
-If the model has multiple output a list of lossfunctions can be passed, where the order inside the list corresponds to the order of the models outputs.
+If the model has multiple outputs a list of lossfunctions can be passed, where the order inside the list corresponds to the order of the model outputs.
 For example: ``lossfunction=["RMI","CE"]`` if the RMI loss should be used for the primary model output and Cross Entropy for the secondary output.
 The following losses are supported and can be selected by using the corresponding name/abbreviation:
    - **CE**: [Cross Entropy Loss](https://pytorch.org/docs/1.9.1/generated/torch.nn.CrossEntropyLoss.html)